techtown-training/docker-bootcamp/exercise/exercise6.1-jenkins-part1.md

 In this example we will run Jenkins from a container, and, because we will share a volume that includes access to docker.sock, our new container will be able to communicate with the host docker engine to spin up containers on the host.

-## Create a directory that will contain our image's files and the dockerfile
+## Create a directory that will contain our image's files and the Dockerfile

 ```
 cd ~